What is a first-generation student?

 The Student Success Center offers several opportunities for you to get the academic support you need, with flexibility tailored to your preferences.
 Learn more about academic initiatives

-The Center for Multicultural and Diversity Education (MC) provides academic, cultural and social programs intended to promote inclusiveness, foster achievement and assist in the development and advancement of a diverse student body.
+The Multicultural Center (MC) provides academic, cultural and social programs intended to promote inclusiveness, foster achievement and assist in the development and advancement of a diverse student body.
 Learn more about the MC

 The Office of New Student & Family Programs connects students and their families to the University of Arkansas campus and community by providing diverse, innovative programs and resources that support a successful collegiate experience.
 Learn more about NSFP